Needham Reiterates Biogen (BIIB) Buy Recommendation

 What is the Fund Sentiment?

-There are 1980 funds or institutions reporting positions in Biogen.
-This is an increase of 7 owner(s) or 0.35% in the last quarter.
-Average portfolio weight of all funds dedicated to BIIB is 0.36%, a decrease of 14.99%.
-Total shares owned by institutions increased in the last three months by 1.64% to 137,945K shares.
-The put/call ratio of BIIB is 0.76, indicating a bullish outlook.
+There are 1988 funds or institutions reporting positions in Biogen.
+This is an increase of 14 owner(s) or 0.71% in the last quarter.
+Average portfolio weight of all funds dedicated to BIIB is 0.36%, an increase of 6.53%.
+Total shares owned by institutions increased in the last three months by 1.55% to 137,720K shares.
+The put/call ratio of BIIB is 0.74, indicating a bullish outlook.

 What are Other Shareholders Doing?